-Because maxillofacial surgeons perform procedures that most practices aren’t equipped for, OMFS has fairly good job stability.
-It’s a narrower field than general dentistry, so you may be slightly limited to maxillofacial job selection in terms of where you want to practice.
-However, while you may not have the multitude of locations and practice types to choose from, you’ll be in demand and shouldn’t have trouble finding a job or building your own practice.
+Because maxillofacial surgeons perform procedures that most practices aren’t equipped for, OMFS has good job stability.
+It’s a narrower field than general dentistry, so you may be limited to maxillofacial job selection regarding where you want to practice.
+However, while you may have a few locations and practice types to choose from, you’ll be in demand and should be able to find a job or build your own practice.

 As an OMFS, you’ll have skills that go far beyond most dentists.
-OMFS performs a variety of corrective jaw surgeries and treats facial deformities and severe malocclusion that can’t be corrected with orthodontics alone.
+OMFS performs a variety of corrective jaw surgeries and treats facial deformities and severe malocclusion.
 You may be called upon to correct facial deformities and possibly treat cancer.
-You’ll be extensively trained in anesthesia including airway maintenance and even intubation.
+You’ll be extensively trained in anesthesia, including airway maintenance and intubation.

-Depending on your sub-specialty and where you work, you’ll see a wide variety of case types working as an oral and maxillofacial surgeon.
-After completing your OMFS residency, you can opt to specialize even further with a fellowship.
-It should be noted, however, that you don’t need a subspecialty fellowship to practice as a maxillofacial surgeon.
-Even without a subspecialty, you’ll enjoy a wide spectrum of work.
-In general, oral and maxillofacial surgery jobs focus on the teeth and temporomandibular joint and may involve anything from urgent trauma treatment in a hospital setting, to outpatient surgery in a private practice.
+Depending on your sub-specialty and where you work, you’ll see various case types working as an oral and maxillofacial surgeon.
+After completing your OMFS residency, you can specialize even further with a fellowship.
+You don’t need a sub-specialty fellowship to practice as a maxillofacial surgeon.
+Even without a sub-specialty, you’ll enjoy a broad spectrum of work.
+In general, oral and maxillofacial surgery jobs focus on the teeth and temporomandibular joint and may involve anything from urgent trauma treatment in a hospital setting to outpatient surgery in a private practice.

 2. Oral and Maxillofacial Surgery Jobs Have Extensive Requirements

-Oral and maxillofacial surgery requires an additional 4 years of residency after dental school and licensure as a dentist.
-You’ll also have to pass a qualifying exam before you can apply for said residency, meaning you’ll be doing extra prep while worrying about board exams and graduation.
-Residency positions are highly competitive and less than half of the applicants typically get accepted.
+Oral and maxillofacial surgery requires an additional four years of residency after dental school and licensure as a dentist.
+You’ll also have to pass a qualifying exam before applying for said residency, meaning you’ll be doing extra prep while worrying about board exams and graduation.
+Residency positions are highly competitive, and less than half of applicants will receive an acceptance letter.

-For that reason, some candidates choose to take a year or two to work as a dentist before pursuing a specialty like OMFS.
-It’s always a good idea to have a little experience under your belt regardless and working for a year may also make you a stronger candidate for the residency of your choice.
+Therefore, some candidates take a year or two to work as dentists before pursuing a specialty like OMFS.
+It’s always a good idea to have a little experience under your belt regardless, and working for a year makes you a stronger candidate for the residency of your choice.

-However, your education may not be done even after the additional 4 years of training!
-There is an alternative 6-year dual-degree option that will earn you an MD alongside your maxillofacial credential.
-Beyond either the 4- or 6-year options, however, there can also be an option to pursue a subspecialty fellowship.
-This option adds an additional year or two of study and deepens your knowledge and scope of practice in one particular area.
-There are three main branches of subspecialty for OMFS;
+However, your education may not be complete even after the additional four years of training!
+There is an alternative six-year dual degree option that will earn you an MD alongside your maxillofacial credential.
+Beyond either the four- or six-year options, however, there can also be an option to pursue a sub-specialty fellowship.
+This option adds another year or two of study and deepens your knowledge and scope of practice in one area.

 Becoming a cosmetic or plastic surgery specialist means you will be able to perform a variety of procedures.
-From basic facelifts to complex rhinoplasty, this specialty will allow you to help patients reclaim their confidence and improve the function of many structures of the head and face.
+From basic facelifts to complex rhinoplasty, this specialty will allow you to help patients reclaim their confidence and improve function for many structures of the head and face.

 Cleft and Craniomaxillofacial Surgery

-Doctors wanting to treat cleft lip and palate, as well as other major facial deformities, can focus their education and career on these interventions.
-These surgeries can be incredibly intricate and impact the patient’s life in significant ways.
+Doctors wanting to treat cleft lip and palate and other significant facial deformities can focus their education and career on these interventions.
+These surgeries can be intricate and impact the patient’s life significantly.
 Many craniofacial surgeons are plastic surgeons who augment their scope with this additional certification.

 Head and Neck Oncology

-Cancers of the head and neck can be among the most disfiguring of any malignancy.
+Head and neck cancers can be among the most disfiguring of any malignancy.
 Specializing in head and neck oncology will allow you to treat tumors of the head, neck, oral cavity, and salivary glands.
 It will likely involve aspects of reconstructive surgery as well.
-While this fellowship is more commonly pursued and completed by ear nose and throat surgeons than maxillofacial surgeons, it can be an interesting potential avenue for advancement for OMFS as well.
+While this fellowship is more common for ear, nose, and throat (ENT) surgeons than maxillofacial surgeons, it can also be an interesting potential avenue for advancement for OMFS.

 Oral and maxillofacial surgery jobs can be found in a variety of settings.
 While many work in private outpatient settings, you can also find placements in a hospital or academic setting.
 Maxillofacial surgeons working in an academic setting will see more rare, complex, and emergency cases than you may see in private practice.
 In hospital and academic jobs, you may treat everything from severe facial traumas to life-threatening infections and other emergencies.

-However, true emergencies won’t make up the bulk of your day even in a hospital maxillofacial surgery job; many of the cases appropriate for your expertise will be assigned to ENT surgeons and other specialists whose scope overlaps with OMFS.
+However, true emergencies won’t make up the bulk of your day, even in a hospital maxillofacial surgery job.
+Many cases appropriate for your expertise will be assigned to ENT surgeons and other specialists whose scope overlaps with OMFS.

-Working in a practice will often give you more flexibility in your schedule and generally provide a less stressful work environment in many ways.
-Just like any other dental job, however, going into business on your own can bring its own demands and stresses.
-Partnering with a DSO like Community Dental Partners can help you achieve the kind of work-life balance that can ensure a long and fulfilling oral and maxillofacial surgery career.
+Working in a practice often gives you a more flexible schedule and generally provides a less stressful work environment.
+Like any other dental job, however, going into business on your own can bring demands and stress.
+Partnering with a DSO like Community Dental Partners can help you achieve the work-life balance that can ensure a long and fulfilling oral and maxillofacial surgery career.

 4. Maxillofacial Surgery Is a High-Stress Job

-Oral and maxillofacial surgery jobs come with amazing benefits.
+Oral and maxillofacial surgery jobs come with outstanding benefits.
 Your work as a surgeon will be truly life-changing for many patients.
-It demands deep intellectual engagement, excellent dexterity and skill, and superior ability to plan for multifaceted, complex cases.
-If you’re looking for a career that will take you far beyond the daily grind of filling cavities, OMFS may be for you.
+It demands deep intellectual engagement, excellent dexterity and skill, and a superior ability to plan for multifaceted, complex cases.
+If you’re looking for a career that will take you beyond the daily grind of filling cavities, OMFS may be for you.

-It’s especially important for maxillofacial surgeons to seek out or build a work environment that will help them cope with the demands of their job.
-You’ll want to work somewhere with a culture that supports your focus and energy so you can do your best work and avoid burnout.
+Maxillofacial surgeons need to seek out or build a work environment that will help them cope with the demands of their job.
+You’ll want to work somewhere with a culture that supports your focus and energy.
+This will allow you to do your best work and avoid burnout.